 Another benefit of cloud storage integration is the ability to send faxes from those platforms.
 This is much easier than the alternative of scanning, uploading, and attaching.

-To get the most out of an online fax service, you’ll want the option to send a fax from anywhere.
-Computers, smartphones, tablets, iOS, and Android devices.
+The point of an online fax service is the ability to send a fax from anywhere and any device: computers, smartphones, tablets, iOS, and Android devices.

 While most online fax companies offer a mobile app, that’s not always the case.
 Plus, some mobile apps are better than others.
 Some companies have an excellent mobile app, but outdated web interface.